The asymptotic Samuel function and invariants of singularities: Rees algebras and their use in resolution

-\begin{example} The Rees algebras of Examples \ref{Ex:HiperRees} and \ref{Ex:Multiplicity} are defined so that a resolution of the corresponding Rees algebra induces a sequence of blow ups on $X$, that ultimately leads to a lowering of the maximum value of the multiplicity.
-For instance for $\G$ as in Example \ref{Ex:Multiplicity}, a resolution of $\mathcal{G}$ induces a sequence of transformations such that the multiplicity of the strict transform of $X$ decreases:
+\begin{remark} The Rees algebras of Example \ref{Ex:Multiplicity} are defined so that a resolution of the corresponding Rees algebra, $\G$ (\ref{diag:res_Rees_algebra}), induces a sequence of blow ups on $X$, that ultimately leads to a simplification of the multiplicity of $X$ as in (\ref{SimplificaMult}).
+Notice that for these sequences $\Sing(\G_i)=\Max\mult_{X_i}$, for $i=0,1,\ldots,L$.

-Here each $X_i$ is the strict transform of $X_{i-1}$ after the blow up $\pi_i$, and $\max\mult(X_i)$ refers to the maximum multiplicity of $X_i$.
-Note that the set of points of $X_L$ having multiplicity $m$ is $\Sing(\mathcal{G}_{L})=\emptyset$.
-We say that a sequence as in (\ref{sucesion_g}) is a \emph{simplification of the multiplicity} of $X$. \end{example}